Other Eligible Person (OEP) Benefits

 - Complete the Spouse/Child Reduced Tuition Application.
 Where applicable cross off "Spouse" and write in "Other Eligible Person".

-- All forms may be obtained here or from the HR Service Center.
+- All forms may be obtained on the Benefits & Wellness forms page or from the HR Service Center.

 Failure to notify WSU of a change in circumstances is cause for disciplinary action against the employee and liability for losses incurred.